Shaving is something most men take for granted as a dull, time-sucking, everyday necessity.

 To our good fortune, however, traditional wet shaving is regaining popularity, and once you try it, you may never turn back.

-In this post I’m going to cover how to use a safety razor, and recommend a good kit to buy for beginners.
+In this post, I’m going to cover how to use a safety razor, and recommend a great traditional wet shaving starter kit, for beginners and intermediate wet-shavers.

 Wet Shaving versus Everything Else